Function application

-In mathematics, function application is the act of applying a function to an argument from its domain so as to obtain the corresponding value from its range.
+In mathematics, function application (or evaluation) is the act of taking a function and an input from its domain to obtain the corresponding value from its range.
 In this sense, function application can be thought of as the opposite of function abstraction.

+It is central to programming languages derived from lambda calculus, such as LISP and Scheme, and also in functional languages.
+It has a role in the study of the denotational semantics of computer programs, because it is a continuous function on complete partial orders.
+Function application is also a continuous function in homotopy theory, and, indeed underpins the entire theory: it allows a homotopy deformation to be viewed as a continuous path in the space of functions.
+Likewise, valid mutations (refactorings) of computer programs can be seen as those that are "continuous" in the Scott topology.

 Representation

 Function application is usually depicted by juxtaposing the variable representing the function with its argument encompassed in parentheses.
 For example, the following expression represents the application of the function ƒ to its argument x.